-I commented on the idea of military indoctrination that comes from the external socio-cultural arena and internal sources from inside the family.
+I have commented on the idea of military indoctrination that comes from the external socio-cultural arena and internal sources from inside the family.
 I also create work that addresses military-style violence within our culture.

 While researching these ideas, I soon discovered toys for toddlers with weapon-like shapes and military and hunting camouflage patterns presented as "cool" and fashionable fabrics, clothing and accessories.
 These motifs are used on infant wear and diaper bags.
 These items seemed to underscore the notion that direct or subliminal ideas of militarism were alive and well through advertising and the development of commercial products, and were being marketed to parents of very young children.
 To emphasize the notion of indoctrination I mined the newborn state of life for inspiration to create objects that mimic manufactured products, but that fall within the realm of the absurd or surreal.